Teaching Assistant Professor of Marketing

-Dr. Johan Ferreira is a visiting assistant professor of Marketing at the George Washington University School of Business (GWSB).
+Dr. Johan Ferreira is a teaching assistant professor of Marketing at the George Washington University School of Business (GWSB).

 Professor Johan Ferreira received his PhD, MSc and BSc in Organic Chemistry and a BSc in Applied Mathematics and Chemistry, all from Free State University, Bloemfontein (South Africa), an MBA from Rutgers, and a BA in Afrikaans and General Linguistics from The University of South Africa, Pretoria (South Africa).
 He has twenty years of experience as a senior executive at global companies marketing scientifically complex products in the biotechnology, health and wellness, life science, medical device, and pharmaceutical industries worldwide.
 He holds five scientific patents.
 His career started at Fisher Scientific International, where he adapted products to local markets across the Americas, Europe/Africa/Middle East, and Asia-Pacific, optimized revenue by pricing these products competitively notwithstanding the cost-escalation challenges posed by tariffs and global logistics and established effective distribution channels in markets lacking the necessary infrastructure.
 He then moved to GSW — one of the world’s premier healthcare marketing communications companies — where he built blockbuster brands in the world’s key pharmaceutical markets with campaigns targeting patients, healthcare providers, or both.
 Professor Ferreira has taught undergraduate and graduate-level courses in marketing at Rutgers’ Graduate School of Management and the George Washington University School of Business.
 He has broad interests and experience in teaching courses in Global Marketing, Pricing Strategy, Consumer Behavior, New Product Development, Advertising and other areas.